GETTING TO THE RAIL TRAIL AT MIDDLEMARCH

 Rental vehicles are available at Dunedin Airport and in Dunedin itself to self-drive to Middlemarch.
 An idea - especially when wanting to do the Rail Trail with a non-cyclist - can be to hire a rental as a support and side-trip adventuring vehicle.
-See our 5 Day Itinerary to see for yourself how much a support vehicle can add to a Rail Trail experience.
+See our 5 Day Itinerary for just how much a support vehicle can add to a Rail Trail experience.

 How's this for an idea

-Spend at least a few hours exploring Middlemarch will surprise you with how much there is to see… from outdoor artwork to the remains of an historic submarine built for mining gold river beds to New Zealand’s only salt lake.
+Spending at least a few hours exploring Middlemarch will surprise you with just how much there is to see… from outdoor artwork to the remains of an historic submarine built for mining gold river beds to New Zealand’s only salt lake.